 Instant Pots are generally more expensive than rice cookers

-Although you can often find Instant Pots on sale, the smaller sized, baseline models (like the Lux mini) retail for $65, while higher-priced models (like the), retail for close to $200.
+Although you can often find Instant Pots on sale, the smaller sized, baseline models (like the Lux mini) retail for $65, while higher-priced models (like the Instant Pot Max), retail for close to $200.
 If you’re looking for Instant Pot deals, check out some of the best Instant Pot deals available now.

 You can easily find a rice cooker for around $20, although some of the programmable models do reach the $100 plus range.